No really, see, it says above that this blog post is a 21-minute read!!!

 There’s a reason for that.
 A few in fact!

 - Pinterest is a search engine just like Google, but instead of scouring through EVERYTHING on the Internet, Pinterest searches content only on its own database.
-Which means, getting people to find your content is a whole lot easier on Pinterest than it is on Google.
+This means, getting people to find your content is a whole lot easier on Pinterest than it is on Google.

 Subscribe to the email list if you wish to download the ultimate Pinterest Workbook!